MicrosoftDocs/windows-itpro-docs/windows/manage/uev-deploy-uev-for-custom-applications.md

 The User Experience Virtualization settings template catalog is a folder path on UE-V computers or a Server Message Block (SMB) network share that stores all the custom settings location templates.
 A scheduled task in the UE-V Agent checks this location one time each day and updates its synchronization behavior, based on the templates in this folder.

 The UE-V Agent registers templates that were added or updated in this folder after the last time that the folder was checked and unregisters templates that are removed.
 By default, templates are registered and unregistered one time per day at 3:30 A.M. local time by the Task Scheduler and at system startup.
-To customize the frequency of this scheduled task, see [Changing the Frequency of UE-V 2.x Scheduled Tasks](uev-changing-the-frequency-of-scheduled-tasks.md).
+To customize the frequency of this scheduled task, see [Changing the Frequency of UE-V Scheduled Tasks](uev-changing-the-frequency-of-scheduled-tasks.md).

 You can configure the settings template catalog path by using the installation command-line options, Group Policy, WMI, or Windows PowerShell.
 Templates that are stored at the settings template catalog path are automatically registered and unregistered by a scheduled task.

-**To configure the settings template catalog for UE-V 2.x**
+**To configure the settings template catalog for UE-V**

 1. Create a new folder on the computer that stores the UE-V settings template catalog.